Fennie Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Fennie Dragoncraft Deck - How to Play

-In the early game, play ramp cards to increase your maximum play points.
-It’s important to ramp so you can play Fennie, Prismatic Phoenix at any moment.
-Even if you don’t draw Fennie, you can still aim to win by playing high‑cost, powerful followers earlier than your opponent.
+In the early game, play your Ramp-Up cards to increase your max Play Points.
+It's important to boost your PP so you can be ready to play Fennie, Prismatic Phoenix at any time.
+Even if you don't draw Fennie, Prismatic Phoenix, you can still aim for a plan to win by playing high-cost, powerful followers early on.

-Use Sloth of the Crestpetal and Majestic Megalorca to Handle Small Followers
+Use Crestpetal and Majestic Megalorca to Clear Early Followers

 Play Fennie, Prismatic Phoenix as early as possible to reduce the cost of your entire deck.
 Ideally, you want to play it when there is one or fewer enemy followers that you can clear with Evolution.
 However, if your hand contains cards that can compensate for the tempo loss, it’s still worth playing Fennie even if the timing feels a bit risky.